M27113/go-slack-ai-bot/README.md

 # 🤖 SlackAI Assistant | Your Smart Workspace Bot
-A smart Slack AI bot that responds to messages, summarizes content, plans tasks, and delivers motivational quotes.
+⚡ Boost Slack productivity with an AI bot that answers, summarizes, and plans your tasks.

 ## 📖 Project Overview